-The Record newspaper in Stockton, Cailf., tells the story of the city's plan for operating under Chapter 9 bankruptcy protection following failed talks with bondholders and labor unions.
+A headline in The Record newspaper in Stockton, Cailf., tells the story of the city's plan for operating under Chapter 9 bankruptcy protection following failed talks with bondholders and labor unions.

 The city of Stockton, Calif., filed for federal bankruptcy protection Thursday, becoming the largest city in U.S. history to do so.

 Some worry it's part of a wave.
 Six other municipalities have filed for bankruptcy protection this year.
 That's roughly on track with last year's pace, which saw 13 bankruptcies — the most in two decades.

 A wave of municipal bankruptcies could be the country's next big financial crisis, several Wall Street analysts have warned.